Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/ReverseProxy.md

     .Run();
 ```

-Wenn running this example, any request to http://localhost:8080 will be
+When running this example, any request to http://localhost:8080 will be
 proxied to http://my-cdn:8080/.

 If the upstream server is either not available or does not respond in time,